zira-git/SiteSurf/README.md

 # SiteSurf

-## A web browser being written in Rust.
+## A web browser being written in C.

 ### Development will start soon.